Lightbow-Interactive/LightbowGameEngine2/README.md

 # LightbowGameEngine2
 Lightbow Game 2D Open-Source Game Engine built on SFML

+- Lightbow Game Engine 2 is a simple and lightweight 2D game engine.
 - To get a good example have a look at "PongTemplate".
 This is the Ping Pong game created in LBGE2.
 - The Blank Template only contains a Level.